UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

          wait 1 second
       end the for loop

-   The waiting step is used to realize how faster the loop can be executed when more threads are added.
+   The waiting step is used to simulate a task without writing too much code.
+In this waye, one can realize how faster the loop can be executed when more threads are added.

    .. tabs::